 Agent Mode suggestion states

-We recommend you accept or reject suggestions as you work.
-Allowing suggestions to remain undecided may lead to unintentionally accepting suggestions that you did not want implemented.
+We recommend you keep or undo suggestions as you work.
+Allowing suggestions to remain undecided may lead to unintentionally keeping suggestions that you did not want implemented.

-• Directly Accepted: You reviewed suggestion(s) and pressed Accept or Accept All button
+• Directly Kept: You reviewed suggestion(s) and pressed Keep or Keep All button

-• Indirectly Accepted: You left suggestion(s) undecided and accepted a future suggestion that iterated on it
+• Indirectly Kept: You left suggestion(s) undecided and decided to keep a suggestion later on that iterated on the proposed code

-Rejected: Suggestions that have been rejected, by pressing the Reject or Reject All button
+Rejected: Suggestions that you have opted to undo, by pressing the Undo or Undo All button

-• Suggestions cannot be indirectly rejected.
-If you want to reject a suggestions, make sure to do so manually and ideally as soon as you realize you don’t want it implemented
+• Suggestions cannot be indirectly undone.
+If you want to undo suggestion(s), be sure to select the Undo or Undo All button, ideally as soon as you decide you don’t want them implemented

 Code generation and modification

-1. Accept / Accept All: this will not change anything, the script already exists in Unity and will stay as-is
+1. Keep / Keep All: this will not change anything, the script already exists in Unity and will stay as-is

-2. Reject / Reject All: this will remove any Bezi changes, either deleting new files created or reverting any changes made to an existing file
+2. Undo / Undo All: this will remove any Bezi changes, either deleting new files created or reverting any changes made to an existing file

-Accepting or rejecting a suggestion is a non-reversible action.
+Keeping or Undoing a suggestion is a non-reversible action.
 Once either button is clicked, you can’t return to the undecided state.
-If you wish to implement a suggestion you rejected, you can return to that section, copy it from the chat or in canvas, and manually implement it (as you would in Ask Mode).
+If you wish to implement a suggestion you undid, you can return to that section, copy it from the chat or in canvas, and manually implement it (as you would in Ask Mode).

 Diffs